Let’s be more aware!

 Who are we?

-Headucate is one of the most active, and exciting student societies at the University of East Anglia.
-We started out as a small group of medical students 8 years ago from Norwich Medical School and have since grown to become one of the largest UEA societies, open to any student, from any course.
+Headucate is one of the most active, multi-award winning, exciting student societies at the University of East Anglia.
+We started out as a small group of medical students 9 years ago from Norwich Medical School and have since grown to become one of the largest UEA societies, open to any student, from any course.
 We're proud to be affiliated with the Royal College of Psychiatrists, allowing our members to connect with current medical professionals such as psychiatrists, helping us to further engage with the medical community.

 Our overriding aim is to tackle mental health stigma and help end discrimination by running small workshops in schools in the Norwich area with children and teenagers to tackle common misconceptions about mental health issues.
 We do this as currently there is no mental health teaching in schools, and it is thought that about 50% of lifelong mental illnesses are already established by age 14.
 Most children do not seek the help they need when they need it.